vadimpronin/mania-cat-mac/README.md

 You need to allow `Terminal` to control your computer by going to `System Preferences.app > Security & Privacy > Privacy > Accessibility` and check on `Terminal`.

-Note that it's not floating on top of all windows automatically.
-You need to capture it separately in your streaming software (e.g. Window capture in OBS) and adjust its size / position.